 If the email fails either SPF or DKIM alignment, DMARC applies the policy you’ve set.
 DMARC allows email domain owners to publish policies in their Domain Name System or DNS records specifying how email receivers should handle messages that claim to be from their domain or email address.

-What is a DMARC Policy?
+What is DMARC in Email and a DMARC Policy?

 There are three main DMARC policies that a domain owner can specify: